pyeventsourcing/eventsourcing/docs/topics/process.rst

 The work of increasing the number of pipelines, and starting new operating system processes, could be automated.
 Also, the cluster scaling could be automated, and processes distributed automatically across the cluster.
 Actor model seems like a good foundation for such automation.
-(Multiprocessing with pool of workers is not yet implemented.)

-An alternative to having a thread dedicated to every process application for each pipeline, the prompts could be sent to via a queue to a pool of workers, which change pipeline and application according to the prompt.

 ..
 Todo: Make option to send event as prompt.
 Change Process to use event passed as prompt.